Lalasa1234/CyberbullyingDetection/README.md

 *- Remove all hastags (#), handles (@), hyperlinks (http), URLs (www.)*

-*- Remove all characters except numbers or alphabets (emoticons and unwanted characters)*
+*- Remove all characters except numbers or alphabets (emoticons, punctuations or multi-space blocks)*

 *- Identify commonly found words and append them to stopwords and lemmatize*